Quotations and Allusions in

 Cf. C. S. Lewis’s Collected Letters I, p.
 909, letter of 22 June

 1930 to Arthur Greeves.
-“Tolkien once remarked to me that the feeling about
+“Tolkien once remarked to me that the feeling about home

-any place on earth.
+sentiment) with any place on earth.
 We are synthetic men, uprooted.

 a man of